 The special effects are top-notch.
 A couple of good split screens are employed in the Cyclops’ cave, but most of the episode makes do with well-chosen camera angles.
 The monster indeed looks big and Ulysses’ sailors small, with a minimum of effects and no opticals.
 The final fight in Ithaca displays nice trick action with a bow and arrow.
 Some of the more expressive sets show off the great work of production designer Flavio Mogherini.

 I don’t know if there’s anything comparable in the modern world to Penelope’s problem.
 The story isn’t exactly femme progressive, as Penelope just seems a Greek housewife, not a Queen who can assert authority to advance Ithacan land reform and more rights for women.
-Even when I was a child in the 1950s, the approved behavior model for women and girls seemed to be to fold one’s hands and remain constant, waiting for whatever male has hung you out to dry, to remember whose bed he belongs in.
+Even when I was a child in the 1950s, the approved behavior model for women and girls seemed to be to fold one’s hands, remain constant, and wait for whatever male has hung you out to dry to remember whose bed he belongs in.
 Separations happen — tell me about it, Covid — but making women wait seems to be a prime male activity in our species, as celebrated in this song from the 1600s said to be based on The Odyssey.

 Rossana Podestà fronts a winning smile and a dreamy peaches & cream complexion.
 She looks truly upset when Ulysses suddenly remembers he’s got a wife back home.
 Silvana Mangano is more than effective as the sympathetic Penelope, but her Circe (pronounce CHEER-CHAY in Italian) is a genuine supernatural temptress.
 The movie doesn’t fiddle about with the character, a witch in search of sexy male consort.
 Circe promptly gets Ulysses into bed, and that’s before she erases his memory.
 The Circe episode also has the film’s best lighting, a fact that didn’t escape commentator Tim Lucas.